-Voters who expect to be absent from the county where they are registered to vote during polling hours are entitled to vote absentee, but as stated above in the “Registration” section, first-time voters who registered by mail must vote in person.
-If you are qualified to vote absentee (by being absent from the county) and would like to do so the first time you vote in Michigan, you must register in person at a government office.
-If you registered by mail, you may only vote absentee as a first-time voter if you qualify as as an overseas or uniformed services voter, have a disability, or are over the age of 60.
+Voters who expect to be absent from the city or town where they are registered to vote during polling hours are entitled to vote absentee, but as stated above in the “Registration” section, first-time voters who registered by mail must vote in person.
+If you are qualified to vote absentee (by being absent from the city or town) and would like to do so the first time you vote in Michigan, you must register in person at a government office.
+If you registered by mail, you may only vote absentee as a first-time voter if you qualify as an overseas or uniformed services voter, have a disability, or are over the age of 60.

 The Michigan absentee ballot application is available here.
 Your absentee ballot request has to be received by your city or township clerk by 2:00 p.m. on the Saturday before Election Day.
 Your actual absentee ballot must be received by your city or township clerk by the time the polls close on Election Day.

 Mich.
 Comp.
 Laws Ann. §§ 168.497(1), 168.509v.

 Mich.
 Comp.
 Laws Ann. § 168.509x(b).